Rocky (1987 video game)

-Rocky is the second video game based on the popular series of Rocky franchise, developed and published by Sega and released for the Master System in 1987.
+Rocky is the second video game based on the popular Rocky franchise, developed and published by Sega and released for the Master System in 1987.
 The player must train Rocky Balboa before each fight to improve his skills.
 Rocky possesses a straight punch, a hook, an uppercut, and body punch as well as various combos.

 Plot

 The opponents, in order, are: Apollo Creed, Clubber Lang, and Ivan Drago.

 Fights are of 15 rounds duration, with an increasing level of difficulty depending on the opponent, and different strategies required to overcome each.

 The game also features a two-player mode where player two can choose from any of the above opponents, while player one always controls Rocky.

 Reception

 Critical response

 Computer Gaming World in 1988 stated that Rocky had "the most eye-popping graphics".